-- clinical research organizations and investigative sites in connection with clinical trials; - vendors in connection with preclinical development activities; - vendors related to product manufacturing, development, and distribution of clinical materials; and - professional service fees for consulting and related services.
+- clinical research organizations and investigative sites in connection with clinical trials; - vendors in connection with preclinical development activities; - · vendors related to product manufacturing, development, and distribution of clinical materials; and - professional service fees for consulting and related services.

 We base our expense accruals related to clinical trials on our estimates of the services received and efforts expended pursuant to our contract arrangements.
 The financial terms of these agreements are subject to negotiation, vary from contract to contract and may result in uneven payment flows and expense recognition.
 Payments under some of these contracts depend on factors such as the successful enrollment of patients and the completion of clinical trial milestones.
 In accruing service fees, we estimate the time period over which services will be performed and the level of effort to be expended in each period.
 If the actual timing of the performance of services or the level of effort varies from our estimate, we adjust the accrual or prepaid accordingly.
-Our understanding of the status and timing of services performed may vary and may result in our reporting changes in estimates in any particular period.
+Our understanding of the status and timing of services performed relative to the actual status and timing of services performed may vary and may result in our reporting changes in estimates in any particular period.